santku123/Dell-EMC-Ansible-Modules-for-iDRAC/docs/dellemc_idrac_import_scp.md

   * [Examples](#Examples)

 ## <a name="Synopsis"></a>Synopsis
- Import a given Server Configuration Profile (SCP) file from a network share (CIFS, NFS) or a local path on the Ansible controller
+Import a given Server Configuration Profile (SCP) file either from a remote network share (CIFS, NFS) or a local path on the Ansible controller.

 ## <a name="Options"></a>Options